TUW-GEO/pytesmo/docs/introduction.rst

 Pytesmo provides a number of tools that can be used to validate satellite soil moisture (and other climate variables).
 The pytesmo validation framework combines these tools and also uses functions from some of our other packages.
-See e.g. Supported Products. for reader packages that work within pytesmo or the `pygeogrids <https://github.com/TUW-GEO/pygeogrids>`__ python package for nearest neighbor searching between datasets, calculation of lookup tables, and reading all grid points of a dataset in the correct order.
+See e.g. the Supported Products. for reader packages that work within pytesmo or the `pygeogrids <https://github.com/TUW-GEO/pygeogrids>`__ python package for nearest neighbor searching between datasets, calculation of lookup tables, and reading all grid points of a dataset in the correct order.